Sasikala-Ravichandran/sasi-kala.github.io/_posts/2016-2-13-rails-internals-series-1.md

 ---

 &ensp;&ensp;&ensp;&ensp;I have been learning and practising Rails for nearly an year.
-Almost built twenty five applications while learning.
 At one point in my learning journey, I realized that knowing Rails and its components and how they tied together to function as a web application, I was able to get a good grip of the building process of web application.
 Also learning the building blocks of Rails helped me to know what Ruby on Rails as a web framework offers to web developers and how it makes the development process easy.
 Hence the result is series of posts with what I learnt about Rails Internals (especially from the beginner's prespective).

 &ensp;&ensp;&ensp;&ensp;This post is the first part of the Rails Internal Series.
 Although there are tons and tons of resources about web technologies available in web, I start with my tiny bit explanation about them as this post keeps the flow of series going.
 Here are the very basic and minimal description of web technologies.
 I hope this series will be helpful and informative to anyone who is starting  to learn Rails.